Call +44(0)161 941 4000

 Another reason is that FICs like all companies have their own legal identity separate from the shareholders that own the shares in them.
-This has 2 benefits in that (a) the shareholders of the FIC benefit from limited liability (i.e. losses are limited to the value of the shares held by the shareholders), and (b) the assets held by the FIC fall outside your estate for the purposes of inheritance tax (provided the FIC is properly structured).
+This has 2 benefits in that (a) the shareholders of the FIC benefit from limited liability (i.e. losses are limited to the value of the shares held by the shareholders), and (b) as mentioned above, the assets held by the FIC are exempt from IHT (provided the FIC is properly structured).

-FICs are therefore a very tax efficient company structure to maximise accumulation of private wealth whilst also ensuring that any future inheritance tax bill is kept to a minimum.
+FICs are therefore a very tax-efficient company structure to maximise the accumulation of private wealth whilst also ensuring that any future IHT bill is kept to a minimum.

 The structure of the FIC will vary depending on your circumstances (i.e. family and existing assets).
 However, there are some common elements, including: